hindu-comm/weblogs/manasataramgini/2015/02/2015-02-25_the-doctor-and-the-speech-at-the-right-wing-think-tank.md

 Indrasena: “Remember the regular articles in the newspapers and that Svatantratā journal decrying Dr. al-Zaman’s arrest as an appalling failure of justice and deliberate targeting of minorities?”
-Vrishchika: “Not only that, while in jail, he was awarded the Edmond Glympton Global Initiative prize and the mleccha physicians’ council prize for his selfless service.”
+Vrishchika: “Not only that,while in jail, he was awarded the Edmond Glympton Global Initiative prizeand the mleccha physicians’ council prizefor his selfless service.”
 Lootika: “Listen to this.”
 She then read from the news item: “In passing his judgment overturning the high court conviction the Chief Justice Mashanand Kukroo said that by arresting a blameless surgeon with a